Anthrax control guideline

 Mode of transmission

-Symptoms can appear within seven days of coming in contact with the bacterium for all three types of anthrax although incubation periods of up to 60 days are possible.
-The reported incubation period for cutaneous anthrax ranges from three to ten days (commonly five to seven days).
-The incubation period for gastrointestinal anthrax is suspected to be three to seven days and respiratory incubation for anthrax has been reported from one to 60 days (commonly one to five days).
+For all three types of anthrax, symptoms can appear within seven days of coming into contact with the bacterium, although incubation periods of up to 60 days possible.
+The reported incubation period for cutaneous anthrax ranges from three to ten (commonly five to seven days).
+The incubation period for gastrointestinal anthrax is suspected to be three to seven and respiratory incubation for anthrax has been reported from one to 60 days (commonly one to five days).

 Clinical manifestations

 About 95 per cent of reported anthrax infections occur when the bacterium (or spore) enters a cut or abrasion on the skin, (eg. when handling contaminated wool, hides, leather or hair products of infected animals).
 Skin infection begins as a small papule and progresses to a vesicle in one to two days.
-The vesicle then erodes, leaving a necrotic ulcer with a characteristic black centre.
+The vesicle then erodes, leaving a necrotic ulcer with a characteristic black centre - the typical anthrax eschar.
 Secondary vesicles are sometimes observed.
-The lesion is usually painless.
-Other symptoms can include swelling of adjacent lymph glands, fever, malaise and headache.
-The case fatality rate of cutaneous anthrax can be up to 20 per cent without antibiotic treatment and <1 per cent with antibiotic treatment.
+The lesion is usually painless but can become painful if a secondary bacterial infection develops.
+Other symptoms can include oedema around the eschar, swelling of adjacent lymph glands, fever, malaise and headache.
+The case fatality rate of cutaneous anthrax can be up to 20% without antibiotic treatment and <1 per cent with antibiotic treatment.

 The gastrointestinal form of anthrax usually occurs after eating contaminated meat and is characterised by an acute inflammation of the intestinal tract.
 Initial signs of nausea, loss of appetite, vomiting, and fever are followed by abdominal pain, vomiting of blood and severe diarrhoea.
 Gastrointestinal anthrax results in death in 25% to 60% of cases.